 - Ensures that patients can raise concerns and make complaints related to abuse.
-The doctor responsible for Children’s safeguarding issues is Dr David.
-The person responsible for safeguarding vulnerable adults is Dr Bajracharya.
+The GP responsible for safeguarding vulnerable adults and Children’s safeguarding issues is Dr Reeves.
 Any doctor can be contacted if you have concerns.

 - Shares relevant information with other providers, in accordance with local safeguarding procedures, when there are safeguarding concerns about a patient.

 - Complies with the Vetting and Barring Scheme

 - A safeguarding children (child protection) policy.